ExpDev07/commy/README.md

 # Commy

-Introducing **Commy**, a simple yet powerful framework which simplifies the use of [Plugin Messaging Channels](https://www.spigotmc.org/wiki/bukkit-bungee-plugin-messaging-channel/).
+Introducing **Commy**, a simple yet powerful framework which simplifies the use of [Plugin Messaging Channels](https://www.spigotmc.org/wiki/bukkit-bungee-plugin-messaging-channel/). _The name is not communist-inspired._

 ## Getting Started